Cyclr provides 4 logic tools that can be used in Integration Cycles. These are:

 Wait for a specific date

-For example, the date of an event or webinar you are running.
+For example, you can set a step to wait until the date of an event or webinar you are running.

-Select the Type a Value option and choose a date/time using the calendar and dropdown combos.
+In the Step Setup window, select the Type a Value option and choose a date/time using the calendar and dropdown combination.

 Wait until dynamic date in your data